sratanas/myRetail_StephanieRatanas/README.md

 ### Prerequisites to run locally:

  - .NET Core SDK 2.1 or higher: https://www.microsoft.com/net/download
- - A version of Visual Studio or Visual Studio Code
  - MongoDB

 ## To run the application: